 Indigenous administrative structure and institutions

-Benue traditional rulers role as custodians of culture are agents of development, contributing in enhancing peace and order at the grassroots level contributing greatly to the affairs of the state.
+Benue traditional rulers’ role as custodians of culture are agents of development, contributing to enhancing peace and order at the grassroots level contributing greatly to the affairs of the state.

 Among such rulers are: